 Hemlane will file a 1099-K to the IRS if the following criteria are both met within the tax year:

-- Hemlane has processed over 200 payments to you
+- Hemlane has processed 1 or more transactions for you

 The Form 1099-K requires the reporting of gross transaction volume, and the reflected amount may be higher than your received payouts or profits.
 You can download your transactions in Hemlane on the financials tab to learn more.

 It is very important to note that this only applies to payments processed online, through Hemlane.
 If you were paid offline (outside of Hemlane) and record a transaction in Hemlane, then we do not report it.

 Please note: If you meet the criteria for Hemlane to file a 1099-K and you have multiple LLCs that need to be separated out, please reach out to our team at firstname.lastname@example.org and our team can assist.